Duodenal Switch Surgery Guide

-The second aspect of the duodenal switch is the malabsorptive effect, it involves digestive changes so that food can be passed through the shortened intestines undigested.
+The second aspect of the duodenal switch is the malabsorptive effect.
+It involves digestive changes so that food can be passed through the shortened intestines undigested.
 This is just as powerful and as complex as the roux-en-y gastric bypass.
+Dumping syndrome is common.

 Duodenal switch surgery combines malabsorptive technique with a restrictive method to induce weight loss.
 It is essentially vertical sleeve gastrectomy, with an added malabsorptive technique.

 In the duodenal switch, the stomach is permanently reduced up to 85% in a “vertical sleeve” shape.
 This allows the patient to feel fuller faster which forces the patient to consume less food.